qjiangzhao/TEtrimmer/USAGE.md

                  sequence alignment can be divided into different clusters.
 TE Trimmer will sort clusters by sequence number and choose the top <max_cluster_num> of clusters for further analysis.
-Default: 2 --ext_thr FLOAT         Sequence identity threshold used for extending the consensus sequence at each position (column) of the multiple sequence alignment.
-Lower thresholds allow for longer extensions on each side of the multiple sequence alignment.
+Default: 2 --ext_thr FLOAT            Sequence similarity threshold used for defining start and end of the consensus sequence, based on the multiple sequence alignment.
+Nucleotides in each position with a similarity proportion smaller than <ext_thr> will be assigned the value N. If no N values are found, the algorithm will extend the multiple sequence alignment to determine the limits of the consensus sequence.
+The lower the value of <ext_thr>, the longer the extensions on both ends.
+Reduce <ext_thr> if TE Trimmer fails to determine the correct ends of repeat elements.
+Default: 0.7 Sequence identity threshold used for extending the consensus sequence at each position (column) than <ext_thr> will be assigned the value X. Lower thresholds allow for longer extensions on each side of the multiple sequence alignment.
 Any position below this threshold will be assigned the value <X> in the consensus sequence.
 Default: 0.7 --ext_step INTEGER        Number of nucleotides to be added to the left and right ends of the multiple sequence